B U L L Y I N G B Y S T A N D E R S U N I T E

 NEVER AGAIN ALLOW A CLASSMATE TO BE BULLIED, HARASSED OR EAT LUNCH ALONE

 Research by the Secret Service on 37 school shootings found that almost three-quarters of student shooters felt bullied, threatened, attacked or injured by others.
 In fact, several shooters reported experiencing long-term and severe bullying and harassment from their peers.
 Let’s do our part to spread inclusion and kindness throughout our schools and the world.
 Together we can save lives.
 NOTE TO THE POPULAR STUDENTS: Your opinions and actions carry a lot of weight in your school.
 Be the example you want others to follow.
 Be an ‘agent for acceptance and inclusion.’

 The top two reasons students don’t report bullying according to the over 5,000 youth we’ve polled is:

 #1 they are afraid the bully will bully them,

 #2 they don’t want to be see as a snitch

 That’s why we started Bullying Bystanders Unite (BBU) in 2011 with the Michigan Indiana Police Department to help youth “SAFELY” come to the aid of someone being bullied.
 BBU was created in honor of a young boy who was brutally bullied while 20 students watched and did nothing.
-After the tragic school shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we voted to stand with the youth working to stop gun violence, by creating the hashtag #NeverAgainAllowBullying.
-Let’s all do our part to stop the insanity of bullying, gun violence AND SAVE LIVES by following these guidelines to help those being bullied!
+After the tragic school shooting at Marjory Stoneman Douglas High School in Parkland, Florida, we voted to stand with the youth working to stop gun violence, by creating #NeverAgainAllowBullying.
+Let’s all do our part to stop the insanity of bullying, gun violence AND SAVE LIVES by following these guidelines to help anyone being bullied!

 News Tip: If you see bullying you can report it anonymously by calling the ‘tip line’ at your local police department